tracelayer23/tracelayer/docs/07-PROOFS.md

 to: 0x...
 contract: 0x...
 event: Transfer
-token: USDC
+asset: token_or_native_asset
-amount: 1.00
+amount: ...
 ```

-At this stage, TraceLayer does not treat the activity as a merchant payment, swap, bridge, or sponsored transaction.
+At this stage, TraceLayer does not treat the activity as a payment flow, swap, bridge, sponsored execution, or automated workflow.

 It is only raw evidence.